Ifrah Salih

 About

-In addition to Ifrah’s work at SHU, she has a national profile in relation to race equity in healthcare and healthcare education.
+In addition to Ifrah’s work at Sheffield Hallam, she has a national profile in relation to race equity in healthcare and healthcare education.
 This has led her to work with regional and national groups and more recently she has been approved as a member of the Council of Deans (Health) Anti- racism Advisory group where she advises the Council of Deans of Health’s board and its staff team on anti-racism aspects of its policy work and organisational processes.

-Ifrah completed an Advanced Diploma in Nursing Studies at Sheffield Hallam, she has a degree and Masters in Professional practice and is currently studying a Doctorate in Education exploring the transition experience of minoritised student nurses into university.
+Ifrah completed an Advanced Diploma in Nursing Studies at Sheffield Hallam, she has a degree and Masters in Professional practice and is currently studying a Doctorate in Education exploring the transition experience of ethnically minoritised student nurses into university.
 She is a Senior Fellow of the Higher Education Academy.

 Teaching